 13. Where you are collecting personal data from the individual, describe how you will ensure it is accurate and if necessary, kept up to date

-At the end of the user journey for the CV19 PtC Vaccine Service the user will be asked to review the information provided through a “check your answers” screen.
-Once this is completed, they will then be asked to continue to sign up.
-Following submission of the data, an e-mail will be sent to their registered e-mail, which will enable the individual to confirm that they have been registered and at this point their data will be sent to the secure CRM System.
+At the end of the user journey for the CV19 PtC Vaccine Service the user is asked to review the information provided through a “check your answers” screen.
+Once this is completed, they are then asked to continue to sign up.
+Following submission of the data, an e-mail is sent to their registered e-mail, which enables the individual to confirm that they have been registered and at this point their data will be sent to the secure CRM System.

 An individual can update their information by withdrawing their permission and then re-registering with accurate information.
 This is set out in the FAQs for the service and in the privacy notice.

 If an individual gives us permission, NHS Digital will provide regular updates about the progress and outcomes of the coronavirus vaccine studies.
-These emails will be general eg newsletters and will not be targeted as a result of any of the information you have provided.
+These emails will be general, such as newsletters, and will not be targeted as a result of any of the information you have provided.
+They will also contain an unsubscribe function which will allow an individual to unsubscribe from receiving those emails at any time.
 To note these updates will provide a reminder that individuals are signed up and may prompt the individual to update their details if their circumstances have changed.
-After 31 July 2022 the data will not longer actively be used and is only retained for legal reasons, therefore, if this data is becomes inaccurate after this date this is of limited impact.
+After 31 July 2022 the data will no longer actively be used and is only retained for legal reasons, therefore, if this data is becomes inaccurate after this date this is of limited impact.